Jadennl/breakfastinstructions/readme.md

 With breakfastInstructions, you can view four different breakfast recipes via a github page.
 This repository was created as an assignment for ENGL 3814 (Creating User Documentation).

 ## How to access

-Use the link [](https://jadennl.github.io/breakfastinstructions) to access this project.
+Use the [this link](https://jadennl.github.io/breakfastinstructions) to access this project.